HDOC format description

-HDOC has head section just like a regular HTML file.
+HDOC has metadata section that servers the same purpose as head section in a regular HTML file.
 Inside of it it may have a <title> tag.
-Other things that may go into head section are not yet defined.
+Other things that may go into metadata section are not yet defined.

 <hdoc>